-It Started With Liz For over 38 years, Sheboygan County Food Bank (SCFB) has existed because of the kindness and determined efforts of volunteers.
+It Started with Liz For over 40 years, Sheboygan County Food Bank (SCFB) has existed because of the kindness and determined efforts of volunteers.
 In 2012, Liz Kroll began helping at St. Luke United Methodist Church’s food pantry in Sheboygan.
 Liz had experience managing Kohler restaurants and knew that the community could do more to provide enough emergency food for her neighbors in need.
 With a core of undeniable dedication, compassion and experience, Liz was hired as the first employee of SCFB.

-Enlisting Neighbors’ Help Liz began operating from her home and counted on the people around her to open their hearts, kitchen freezer spaces, and warehouse cooler doors.
+Enlisting Help Liz began operating from her home and counted on the people around her to open their hearts, kitchen freezer spaces, and warehouse cooler doors.
 Her fellow “Howard’s Grovers” stuffed their freezers with Johnsonville brats and Glacier Transit Storage took on pallets of donated cheese from other generous local companies.

-The Operation Expands By 2016, Liz upgraded her working space to the old Nemschoff warehouse on the northside of Sheboygan.
+The Operation Expands By 2016, Liz upgraded her working space to the former 10,000 square-foot Nemschoff warehouse on the northside of Sheboygan.
 A typical morning fighting for her hungry neighbors involved connecting with food resources and gathering donated food.
 In the evenings, Liz hosted food-sorting pizza parties at the warehouse with her friends and continued her work at home applying for grants to raise funds for SCFB.
 Liz relied on the helping hands of her husband, Todd, to do heavy lifting in between his full-time job.

 “WHAT A CRAZY RIDE THIS HAS BEEN.
 I’M GRATEFUL TO ALL OF THOSE WHO HELPED MAKE THE FOOD BANK WHAT IT IS TODAY.
 SO MANY VOLUNTEERS, SO MANY IDEAS, SO MANY PEOPLE WHO SAW THE VISION AND CONTINUALLY HELPED WHERE HELP WAS NEEDED.”
 LIZ KROLL, SENIOR DIRECTOR OF PROGRAMS AND COMMUNITY IMPACT

-It Started With Liz For over 38 years, Sheboygan County Food Bank (SCFB) has existed because of the kindness and determined efforts of volunteers.
+It Started with Liz For over 40 years, Sheboygan County Food Bank (SCFB) has existed because of the kindness and determined efforts of volunteers.
 In 2012, Liz Kroll began helping at St. Luke United Methodist Church’s food pantry in Sheboygan.
 Liz had experience managing Kohler restaurants and knew that the community could do more to provide enough emergency food for her neighbors in need.
 With a core of undeniable dedication, compassion and experience, Liz was hired as the first employee of SCFB.

-Enlisting Neighbors’ Help Liz began operating from her home and counted on the people around her to open their hearts, kitchen freezer spaces, and warehouse cooler doors.
+Enlisting Help Liz began operating from her home and counted on the people around her to open their hearts, kitchen freezer spaces, and warehouse cooler doors.
 Her fellow “Howard’s Grovers” stuffed their freezers with Johnsonville brats and Glacier Transit Storage took on pallets of donated cheese from other generous local companies.

-The Operation Expands By 2016, Liz upgraded her working space to the old Nemschoff warehouse on the northside of Sheboygan.
+The Operation Expands By 2016, Liz upgraded her working space to the former 10,000 square-foot Nemschoff warehouse on the northside of Sheboygan.
 A typical morning fighting for her hungry neighbors involved connecting with food resources and gathering donated food.
 In the evenings, Liz hosted food-sorting pizza parties at the warehouse with her friends and continued her work at home applying for grants to raise funds for SCFB.
 Liz relied on the helping hands of her husband, Todd, to do heavy lifting in between his full-time job.

 “WHAT A CRAZY RIDE THIS HAS BEEN.
 I’M GRATEFUL TO ALL OF THOSE WHO HELPED MAKE THE FOOD BANK WHAT IT IS TODAY.
 SO MANY VOLUNTEERS, SO MANY IDEAS, SO MANY PEOPLE WHO SAW THE VISION AND CONTINUALLY HELPED WHERE HELP WAS NEEDED.”
 LIZ KROLL, SENIOR DIRECTOR OF PROGRAMS AND COMMUNITY IMPACT